PUMPKIN PROJECT FOR KIDS!

 I would like to hear your take on Pumpkin pie and if you make it during this time of the year.

-A quick reminder to all you Halloweeners out there, don’t forget to recycle your Pumpkins! this is the perfect opportunity to make good use of your humble Pumpkins, after carving into fries, or pie even the Pumpkin seeds too!
+This is the perfect opportunity to make good use of your humble Pumpkins, after carving them into fries, pie even Pumpkin seeds!

-Hey there, check out the next post on ‘Milk Bottle and Halloween’ I show you how you can make a very quick and easy Ghost and Witch out of one milk bottle and it lights up too!
+Hey there, check out the next post on ‘Milk Bottle and Halloween’ I show you how you can make a quick and easy Ghost and Witch out of one milk bottle and it lights up too!
 So click the button below to take you there!

 Leave a Reply